How to declutter and organize toys with these great tips.

 The best thing to store under here is coloring books, regular books, note pads, pens, etc. Inexpensive plastic storage bins like these ones are perfect for under the bed.
 Pens and crayons can be kept in pencil boxes within the bin.

 The closet is the place where toys get buried under shoes, lost in corners, etc. There are two great options for the closet.

 1 – The first is a hanging shoe organizer.
-This option has at least twelve pouches on it meant to hold shoes, but these can hold anything and easily can hang on the closet door, along the wall or even hung on a sturdy hanger.
-They are great for small items like Hot Wheel cars, action men, soft toys, barbie clothes or accessories.
+This option has at least twelve pouches on it meant to hold shoes, but these can hold anything and easily can hang on the closet door, along the wall, or even hung on a sturdy hanger.
+They are great for small items like Hot Wheel cars, action men, soft toys, barbie clothes, or accessories.

 2 – Another choice within the closet is a toy box.
 A toy box serves as a great tool for a variety of reasons.
 One, it can be combined with the shoe organizer.
-In this scenario, the toy box houses bigger items like baby dolls or stuffed animals and the organizer holds the items that accompanies those toys.
+In this scenario, the toy box houses bigger items like baby dolls or stuffed animals and the organizer holds the items that accompany those toys.
 The toy box also serves another purpose.
 It is tucked away in the closet, leaving more space in the actual bedroom.